pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 However, dynamic member lookup of methods is a popular motivation for this proposal.
 The argument label problem already exists for unbound methods, so any attempt to solve it could already lead to source-breaking changes even without this proposal.
-Such an attempt could avoid (or handle) that breakage in a uniform way across unbound methods and key paths.
+Such an attempt at a solution could address that breakage in a uniform way across unbound methods and key paths even if this proposal were accepted.